Incinerating waste is neither clever nor creative!

 What are our concerns with this proposal?

 Geelong Sustainability is deeply opposed to this proposal, which takes our region in the wrong direction.
 Geelong is a designated UNESCO City of Design and its shared vision is based upon building a clever and creative future.

-The proposed Prospect Hill waste to energy (WtE) plant in Lara would incinerate materials including items from our red kerbside recycling bins.
+The proposed Prospect Hill waste to energy (WtE) plant in Lara would incinerate materials including items from our yellow kerbside recycling bins.
 Geelong Sustainability has serious environmental, economic and social concerns about this proposal.
 There has not been proper community engagement.
 The public had only a month to respond over the Easter school holidays and were offered a one hour online session.

 Geelong’s current waste volume is 50-55,000 tonnes per annum (tpa) including 12,000t of food waste.
 When fully operational, this plant would burn 400,000 tpa!
 The EPA says WtE has a transitional role but the proposal talks about 25 years of operations.
 The state government has said it will cap incineration at 1 million tpa and there are 4 other plants already in the pipeline.

 GS thinks give the height of the chimney stack (80m) and size of the boiler room (50m H x 48m W x 70m L) that there’s an insufficient buffer from the townships of Lara and Corio.

 Turning waste into energy sounds like a good idea but scratch beneath the surface and it’s sometimes a very bad idea.
 Incineration is the most expensive and dirtiest form of waste-to-energy (WtE) production, releasing more carbon dioxide to the atmosphere per megawatt-hour than coal, undermining jobs and destroying finite resources while leaving significant amounts of toxic ash requiring secure landfill and creating serious health risks for workers & the surrounding community.